 Reluctantly Switching to Wayland

-In preparation of upgrading to the current Ubuntu LTS (26.04), I’m reluctantly switching to Wayland.
+In preparation for upgrading to the current Ubuntu LTS (26.04), I’m reluctantly switching to Wayland.
 This will indeed be the only protocol supported (see release notes) from now on.
 Mutter will be the Wayland compositor on GNOME.

 Note: Compositors act as compositing window managers; they effectively replace what was called ‘window managers’ on Xorg.
 See § X11 and Wayland on Wikipedia for a brief historical overview.